elixir-workflow-workshop/2021/index.md

 **Places:** 30 attendees - apply soon to avoid disappointment!

 **Location: virtual via Zoom**.
-The practical sessions will require use of your own laptop, HPC etc. Please note that you will be expected to set up software environments for the practical sessions before hand.
+The practical sessions will require use of your own laptop, HPC etc. **You will need access to a linux terminal**.
+Please note that you will be expected to set up software environments for the practical sessions before hand.
 Details on how to do this will be provided in due course.

 **Dates:** Monday 29th November – Wednesday 1st December.